Man and Woman

 In 1981, Jean-Michel Basquiat rushed like a rocket in the world of art.
 Despite his young age, his painting technique is complex and flawless.
 He paints the fearsome gods of the pantheon of his imagination.

 Success came immediately.
 In 1982, he diversified his grammar.
-Compared to most of the works of the previous year, the painting for sale at lot 25 on June 25 at Christie's in London is remarkably optimistic.
+Compared to most of the works of the previous year, a double portrait in diptych is remarkably optimistic.

 The colors in acrylic and oilstick are pure and bright.
 The drawing reminds the frenetic graffiti, as if the work had been painted on a white wall.
-Using a large format is essential for highlighting the art of our time, and this panel measures 183 x 244 cm.
+Using a large format is essential for highlighting the art of our time.

 The two characters of different colors in a non-identifiable external environment are looking straight at the viewer.
 In the very specific style of Basquiat, they are as ugly as the couples of tourists by Duane Hanson, but for once they are happy.

 Success came immediately.
 In 1982, he diversified his grammar.
-Compared to most of the works of the previous year, the painting for sale at lot 25 on June 25 at Christie's in London is remarkably optimistic.
+Compared to most of the works of the previous year, a double portrait in diptych is remarkably optimistic.

 The colors in acrylic and oilstick are pure and bright.
 The drawing reminds the frenetic graffiti, as if the work had been painted on a white wall.
-Using a large format is essential for highlighting the art of our time, and this panel measures 183 x 244 cm.
+Using a large format is essential for highlighting the art of our time.

 The two characters of different colors in a non-identifiable external environment are looking straight at the viewer.
 In the very specific style of Basquiat, they are as ugly as the couples of tourists by Duane Hanson, but for once they are happy.